sbarbat/sbarbat/README.md

 🇦🇷 Argentinian.

-💻 Been working in plenty of different techologies over the past 15 years.
+💻 Been working in plenty of different techologies over the past 15 years including: PHP, JAVA, python, Javascript, React, Angular & more.

 📖 Always busy learning something new.